andrewmaclachlan/andrewmaclachlan/content/authors/admin/_index.md

 - Visitors
 ---

-test Andrew's research interests revolve around developing data-driven urban development recommendations to enhance future sustainability and optimise resource investment.
+Andrew's research interests revolve around developing data-driven urban development recommendations to enhance future sustainability and optimise resource investment.
 This covers the broad themes of: city science, spatial data analysis, dynamic population modelling and earth observation.
 His doctoral research used Earth observation to quantify urban growth and demonstrated its application to sustainable city development.
 With a background in remote sensing Andrew has also been involved with field validation of Sentinel-3 data.